This is a episode commentary. It is intended for someone who has seen this episode, and will contain episode spoilers.

 The apprentice court ladies look to be getting younger and younger every year.
 The two girls admiring Geum-yeong and Janggeum look to be no older then nine.
 Pansul, Geum-yeong’s uncle, didn’t seem too pleased to hear one of the girls talking about Janggeum.
 He must have missed the part where the other girl was praising Geum-yeong.

 I imagine Geum-yeong is led away by her aunt as part of the whole “make Geum-yeong a top cook” thing.
 Presenting the dessert (I think it’s a plate of dessert items), Geum-yeong looks happy to display her work.
 It’s good to see her smile, so the episode isn’t a complete loss.
-Too bad I don’t know what he monologue was from her to the couple.
+Too bad I don’t know what the monologue was from her to the couple.
 Likewise, I wish I knew what her uncle said to the two.
 More importantly, I must know where the bearded guy got his see-though hat.
 It’s a different style from what everyone else wears.
 Is there a “Kim Young’s Custom-Made See-Through Black Hats” shop somewhere?
 Maybe I can get a decent see-through black hat for under 30 yang.

 If things between Janggeum and Jeong-ho are moving too slow, Chang-I is always ready to help, as she lead Yeonsaeng away so Jangguem and Jeong-ho could be alone together.
 I’m waiting to see if an actual relationship will appear this series, as there’s barely anything there right now.
 Too bad I won’t actually understand anything they’re saying which might show their feelings toward one another.